swatantrasinha/MERN/Readme.md

 ```

-The basic setup is done
+The basic setup is done for all routes mentioned in point 14